-Thorough QT/QTc investigations can be designed as a double-blind (except for the use of positive control such as moxifloxacin in most studies), randomized, single-site, crossover study in healthy male and female subjects.
+A thorough QT/QTc study is typically designed as a double-blind (except for the use of a positive control such as moxifloxacin in most studies), randomized, single-site, crossover study in healthy male and female subjects.
 Parallel study designs for TQT investigations are also a consideration depending on the pharmacokinetics of the investigational drug.
-For crossover studies, subjects are randomized to 1 of 4 treatments sequences and receive each of the following treatments in random order, with appropriate washout determined by the drug’s pharmacokinetics:
+For crossover studies, subjects are randomized to 1 of 4 treatment sequences and receive each of the following treatments in random order, with appropriate washout periods determined by the drug’s pharmacokinetics:

 - Treatment 1: Placebo

 - Treatment 2: Positive Control (e.g., moxifloxacin 400 mg IV)

 - Treatment 3: Therapeutic dose of investigational drug